 The starting point for determining taxable profits is the profit of the company according to its statutory accounts, subject to any adjustments required by law.
-The following are some of the more important items which are not deductible when calculating the tax-adjusted profits:
+The more important items that are not deductible when calculating the taxadjusted profits include the following:

-- any capital expenses; - any expenses not wholly or exclusively incurred for the purposes of the trade or profession; - general provisions for bad debts (specific bad debts and specific bad debt provisions are deductible); - dividends or other distributions paid or payable by the company; and - certain specific expenses, including business entertainment costs, interest on late payment of taxes, general provisions for repairs and certain motor leasing expenses.
+- · any capital expenses; - any expenses not wholly or exclusively incurred for the purposes of the trade or profession; - general provisions for bad debts (specific bad debts and specific bad debt provisions are deductible); - dividends or other distributions paid or payable by the company; and - certain specific expenses, including business entertainment costs, interest on late payment of taxes, general provisions for repairs and certain motor leasing expenses.